How to Reduce Cholesterol Naturally and Lead a Healthy Life? (7 Days Diet Plan)

 Be moderate with alcohol.

-Drinking more increases your chances of heart disease and other diseases.
-The National Institutes of Health advises decreasing or eliminating alcohol to reduce blood lipids.
-Limit yourself to one drink per day for women and two for men if you drink.
-One drink is 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of spirits.
+The more you drink, the greater your risk of heart disease and other diseases.
+The National Institutes of Health recommends reducing or eliminating alcohol to lower blood lipids.
+If you drink, stick to one daily for women, two for men.
+One drink is equivalent to 12 ounces of beer, 5 ounces of wine or 1.5 ounces of spirits.

 Avoid added sugars